 - South Dakota

 The big 6-5 isn’t just the traditional retirement age.
-It’s also the nation’s most common average retirement age by state, shared by about 15 states.
+It’s also the most common average retirement age among U.S. states, shared by 15 of them.

 Those states are: